We are proud to be a Jasper Installer

 The transmission uses gears to make more effective use of the engine’s torque and to keep the engine operating at an appropriate speed.
 When towing or hauling heavy objects, your vehicle’s transmission can get hot enough to burn up the transmission fluid.
 In order to protect the transmission from serious damage, drivers who tow should buy vehicles equipped with transmission coolers.

 The key difference between a manual and an automatic transmission is that the manual transmission locks and unlocks different sets of gears to the output shaft to achieve the various gear ratios, while in an automatic transmission, the same set of gears produces all of the different gear ratios.
 The planetary gear set is the device that makes this possible in an automatic transmission.

-Most manufactures recommend changing automatic transmission fluid every 30,000 miles.
-Consult your owners manual or ask your Titan Auto service advisor when your vehicles fluid should be changed.
+Most manufacturers recommend changing automatic transmission fluid every 30,000 miles.
+Consult your owner's manual or ask your Titan Auto service advisor when your vehicles fluid should be changed.
 Remember, this is a general rule and driving conditions can affect this interval.

 TEN WAYS TO PROLONG THE LIFE OF YOUR TRANSMISSION

 - Check transmission fluid after running hot.
 Stop and go traffic, hilly terrain, hot weather, or towing can build up excess transmission heat causing fluid to be lost, damaged, or both.

 - Install an external cooler in high stress conditions.
 Towing a trailer, hauling heavy loads, or being stuck in traffic often creates excessive transmission heat.
 An external transmission cooler will help to bring the temperature down to normal operating level adding significantly to the life of the transmission.